c2p-cmd/CarbonFootprintVisualizer/README.md

 ## Overview

 A Python-based web application that helps organizations calculate, visualize, and analyze their carbon footprint through an intuitive Gradio interface.
+[TRY IT OUT](https://c2p-cmd-carbonfootprintvisualizer.hf.space)

 ## 🚀 Features